-Split is most famous as the location of the retirement home for the Roman Emperor Diocletian.
-In today's Split there are two main squares, the Pjaca and the Peristyle which give the city of Split a stylish and laid-back sophistication.
-Sitting at one of the cafes lining the palm-shaded waterfront is an indulgent pleasure.
-The overall urban structure is in the style of mediaeval cities and along the with stunning Roman palace is protected by UNESCO.
+Split is famous for being the retirement home of the Roman Emperor Diocletian.
+Today's Split has two main squares, the Pjaca and the Peristyle which give the city of Split a stylish and laid-back sophistication, particularly if you are sitting at one of the cafes lining the palm-shaded waterfront.
+The overall urban structure is in the style of mediaeval cities and along with the stunning Roman palace is protected by UNESCO.
 Split has a rich variety of cultural, archaeological and historical monuments; the crown jewel is, of course, the Roman Emperor Diocletian’s Palace.
 Just outside the northern gate of the Palace is sculptor Ivan Mestrovic’s famous monumental statue of Grgur Ninski where you can join the millions of travellers who come here to have their photo taken and rub his toe for "good luck".

 The city of Split is situated in the warmest region of the northern Mediterranean coast.
 For more than 1,700 years, the city has been receiving its fresh water from the nearby Jadro and Žrnovnica Rivers.
 A mild climate, with 2700 sunny hours per year, makes the city a wind-sheltered oasis so you can enjoy the sun even in winter.
 Split is also the industrial, academic, cultural and business centre of the region; it is full of sports clubs, beaches (the city’s sandy Bacvice beach is the most famous), restaurants, nightclubs, museums, palaces and cultural events.